Tivoli World, Amusement Park, Benalmadena, Malaga

 Tivoli World has been closed since August 2021 due to bankruptcy of its owners.

-It closed in 2020 in the first (March to June) wave of the Coronavirus but was open July and August 2020 closing at the end of the high season.
+Tivoli World closed in 2020 during the first (March to June) wave of the Coronavirus Pandemic and reopened in July and August 2020, closing at the end of the high season.
 The company that runs the park entered bankruptcy with debts of more than 11 million euros and is in full legal litigation.
 The judicial administrator, Juan Antonio Sánchez, confirms it.
 "It is quite likely that Tivoli will not reopen,".

 Tivoli's problems began when Cordoba businessman Rafael Gómez acquired it in 2004.
-The sale was estimated at 30 million euros and included a large investment for its remodelling and new attractions operated by Compañía Internacional de Parques y Artistas SA (Cipasa), another company owned by Gómez.
+The sale was estimated at 30 million euros and included a large investment for general remodelling and creation of new attractions to be operated by Compañía Internacional de Parques y Artistas SA (Cipasa); another company owned by Gómez.

-His legal problems after his arrest in the Malaya operation and the economic crisis prompted him, in 2007, to sell assets valued at almost 600 million euros.
+Further legal problems after Gomez's arrest in the Marbella Malaya operation and the economic crisis prompted him, in 2007, to sell assets valued at almost 600 million euros.
 The Tremón real estate group acquired several assets, including Tivoli world.
-The agreement established that the takeover of Tivoli would take place a few months after the deed of sale, but this was never carried out.
+The agreement established the takeover of Tivoli, then expected take place a few months after the deed of sale.
+This was never carried out.

-Tremón started its own bankruptcy process in 2008 and a lawsuit with Cipasa for the leisure center to be handed.
+Tremón started its own bankruptcy process in 2008 and a started a lawsuit against Cipasa for Tivoli World to be handed.
 In a long judicial case, the Torremolinos court and the Malaga Provincial Court agreed, but Gómez - on probation after entering prison in 2017 - took the case to the Supreme Court.

 The bankruptcy administrator has now asked the judge who governs the Cipasa process for authorization to withdraw the case from the Supreme Court.

 Employees are concerned that Tremón seeks to speculate with the land to build houses.
 The 65,000 meters of plot is valuable in the heart of Benalmádena.
-To avoid speculation, the city council wants to modify the classification of the land to cultural and leisure facilities.
+To avoid speculation, the city council is worked with Junta Andalucia to modify the classification of the land to cultural and leisure facilities.
 "Our obligation is to protect Tivoli,"

 The 'owners' Tremón have said that they are willing to open Tivili World as long as they are not liable for its historic debt.
-However in June 2021 the Commercial Court Number 1 of Malaga has in June 2021 ruled out the opening of the Tivoli World amusement park while the dispute over its ownership remains pending resolution.
+However in June 2021 the Commercial Court Number 1 of Malaga ruled out the opening of the Tivoli World amusement park while the dispute over its ownership remains.
 The court has indicated that neither they, nor the bankruptcy administrator of the premises, have the power to start up the facilities.

-The Tivoli bankruptcy administrator has insisted from the beginning that it is a decision that the park owner must make and that, as long as the courts do not determine otherwise, it is the real estate group Tremón.
+The Tivoli bankruptcy administrator has insisted from the beginning that it is a decision that the park owner must make and that, as long as the courts do not determine otherwise, the owner is the real estate group Tremón.

-Meanwhile, the working group to address the future of Tivoli has been reconvened in which, in addition to the workers, sits Benalmádena city council, the Malaga Diputación and the Junta de Andalucia.
+Meanwhile, a working group to discuss the future of Tivoli has been convened and meets ocassionally..
+It comprises of representitives of employees, Benalmádena Town Council, the Malaga Provincial Council (Diputación) and the Junta de Andalucia.

-Many of the staff retured to the site on a voluntary basis in Autumn 2021 which has become overgrown and removed the acumulated rubbish, cleared the weeds and undergrowth, and pruned the trees.
+Many of the employees retured to the site on a voluntary basis in Autumn 2021.
+Tivoli had become overgrown and they removed the acumulated rubbish, cleared the weeds and undergrowth, and pruned the trees.
 This ammounted to over 100 lorry loads.
 They continue to be present providing essential security and maintenance services.